-Definitions "Hazing" means an act in violation of section §13-1215 or 13-1216.
 "Organization" means an athletic team, association, order, society, corps, cooperative, club, or similar group that is affiliated with an educational institution and whose membership consists primarily of students enrolled at that educational institution.

 Directions: It is no defense to a violation of this policy if the victim consented or acquiesced to hazing.
 In accord with statute, violations of this policy do not include either of the following:

-- A. Customary athletic events, contests or competitions that are sponsored by an educational institution. - B. Any activity or conduct that furthers the goals of a legitimate educational curriculum, a legitimate extracurricular program or a legitimate military training program.
+- Customary athletic events, contests or competitions that are sponsored by an educational institution. - Any activity or conduct that furthers the goals of a legitimate educational curriculum, a legitimate extracurricular program or a legitimate military training program.

-All students, teachers and staff shall take reasonable measures within the scope of their individual authority to prevent violations of Policy JICFA and this exhibit.
+All students, teachers, and staff shall take reasonable measures within the scope of their individual authority to prevent violations of the policy.